open-physiology/owlkb/README.md

    "java Owlkb -file <path to ontology file>"
    Or, type "java Owlkb -help" for help on all the command-line options.

-This repository doesn't include any GUI or anything.
 One way to test the install is to query via command line.
 For example, if your ontology contains terms EXAMPLE_00015, EXAMPLE_00020, and relations inheres-in and part-of, some example commandline queries are: